tedinasuit/thefootballwindmill/README.md

 - **App.vue**: This is the main component that serves as the root of the application.

-- **ButtonGrid.vue**: This component is responsible for rendering a grid of buttons.
+- **ButtonGrid.vue**: This component is responsible for rendering a grid of league buttons on the home screen.

-- **EredivisieCanvas.vue**: This component is used to display the Eredivisie logo.
+- **EredivisieCanvas.vue**: This component is used to display information about Eredivisie.

 - **EredivisieFixtures.vue**: This component is used to display the fixtures of the Eredivisie league.